ryanfisher/ryanfisher.io/resume.md

 ### Senior Full Stack Engineer (May, 2018 - March, 2020)
 #### Sticker Mule, Remote

-Developed new services and maintained legacy Ruby on Rails/React ecommerce site where customers could buy custom stickers and related products.
+Developed new services and maintained Ruby on Rails/React site where customers could buy custom stickers and related products.

 ##### Responsibilities
 - Wrote out technical plans for projects and new features.